jpsider/PowerLumber/readme.md

 This project was generated using [Kevin Marquette](http://kevinmarquette.github.io)'s [Full Module Plaster Template](https://github.com/KevinMarquette/PlasterTemplates/tree/master/FullModuleTemplate).

-# PowerLumber
+## PowerLumber Info

 ![Alt text](https://github.com/jpsider/PowerLumber/blob/master/Images/PowerLumber_small.png "PowerLumber Icon")

 ## Overview

 This powershell module includes commands to assist with logging.

 ## Requirements

 Powershell version 5.0 (It may work with older versions, but its not tested.)

 ## Installation

-### Download the file and run the following line:
+### Download the file and run the following line

 Import-Module \<path>\PowerLumber.psm1

-### Copy and paste these lines. c:\temp needs to exist.
+### Copy and paste these lines. c:\temp needs to exist

       $webclient = New-Object System.Net.WebClient
       $filepath = "C:\temp\PowerLumber.psm1"
       $url = "https://raw.github.com/jpsider/PowerLumber/master/PowerLumber.psm1"
       $webclient.DownloadFile($url,$filepath)
       Import-module $filepath

 ## Available Functions

 Clear-LogDirectory
 New-Log
 Write-Log
 Invoke-RollLog
 Write-LogLevel

-## Examples:
+## Examples

 ### Create New Log file

     New-Log -logfile c:\temp\new.log

 ### Clear log files in path older than specified days

     Clear-LogDirectory -Path "c:\temp" -DaysBack 3

 ### Log a message to logfile with no console output

     Write-Log -Message "I love lamp" -Logfile "C:\temp\mylog.log" -OutputStyle noConsole

 ### Log a message to logfile with console output

     Write-Log -Message "I love lamp" -Logfile "C:\temp\mylog.log" -OutputStyle both

 ### Log a message with only console output (not sure why'd you would specify a log file, but you can!)

     Write-Log -Message "I love lamp" -Logfile "C:\temp\mylog.log" -OutputStyle consoleOnly

-### Log a message to logfile with console output
+### Log a message to logfile with console output shorter

     Write-Log -Message "I love lamp" -Logfile "C:\temp\mylog.log"

 ### Log a message with only console output

     Write-Log -Message "I love lamp" -OutputStyle consoleOnly

 ## Understanding Write-LogLevel

     -RunLogLevel is meant to be a system/script wide Level
     -MsgLevel is meant to be for a specific Log Message

 ### This Module will only write Equal or Lower LogLevels based on the Message Level compared to the -RunLogLevel

-#### Setting -RunLogLevel to All, will force all Messages to be written and displayed.
+#### Setting -RunLogLevel to All, will force all Messages to be written and displayed

     Write-LogLevel -Message "I love lamp" -Logfile "C:\temp\mylog.log" -RunLogLevel All -MsgLevel TRACE

 #### Setting -RunLogLevel to CONSOLEONLY will not write any messages, all log messages will be displayed to the console

     Write-LogLevel -Message "I love lamp" -Logfile "C:\temp\mylog.log" -RunLogLevel CONSOLEONLY -MsgLevel CONSOLEONLY

 #### The next two examples will log different items

 ##### Logs a Warning message to a log file and console

     Write-LogLevel -Message "I love lamp" -Logfile "C:\temp\mylog.log" -RunLogLevel WARN -MsgLevel WARN

 ##### Logs a DEBUG Message to the console Only.
-No message written to a log file.
+No message written to a log file

     Write-LogLevel -Message "I love lamp" -Logfile "C:\temp\mylog.log" -RunLogLevel FATAL -MsgLevel DEBUG